neurodata/nddocs-archive/mrgraphs/use_ndmg.md

 Let's chat about the things that might look a little funny here. `mask` is a binary mask (i.e. black and white) image of the brain in the atlas you're using. `outdir` is the base directory where you want your output files to be stored - don't worry, **ndmg** will handle the naming and organization within.
 Lastly, notice that `[labels [labels ...]]` block at the end?
 That means that **ndmg** allows you to make connectomes on multiple scales and parcellation schemes at once, you just need to pass in all of the sets of labels you'd like to use!

+There is one optional parameter not listed above which specifies the format of the graphs.
+Previously, we've made graphs in the graphml format.
+However, as these can grow to be quite large files as you use larger parcellations, we by default use the gpickle format now which can be read using networkx.
+If you wish to change this format, you may add the following to the end of your command:

+    --fmt graphml

 ### Waiting for your results
 The **ndmg** end-to-end pipeline takes about 30 minutes to run on my computer (a pretty basic Macbook), and feeds you output statements along the way.